jamespuckett23/arduino_projects/README.md

 # arduino_projects
-Most of these files are from a Mechatronics course, MEEN 667
+Most of these files are from a Mechatronics course, MEEN 667.
+I ran this software on a Arduino Mega, but it can also work on an Arduino Uno without any issues.

 The main project during this semester was creating a robot from scratch.
 Our team chose to design, build, and code a drone.
 The hardware for this project is listed below.
 * Readytosky 2212 920 kV motors (x4)